yungchou/contoso.insurance/Hands-on lab/HOL step-by step - Building a resilient IaaS architecture.md

 4. Using the Azure portal, stop both **WebVM1** and **SQLVM1**.
 Wait a minute for the VMs to stop.

-5. Refresh the blade with the Contoso application.
+5. Refresh the browser tab with the Contoso application.
 The application still works.
 Confirm again that the database is writable by changing one of the policies.

 6. Open an Azure Bastion session with **SQLVM2** (with username `demouser@contoso.com` and password `Demo!pass123`).
 Open **SQL Server Management Studio** and connect to **SQLVM2** using Windows Authentication.
 Locate the BCDRAOG availability group, right-click and select **Show Dashboard**.
 Note that the dashboard shows **SQLVM2** as the primary replica, and there is a critical warning about **SQLVM1** not being available.